Coco Chanel hated them. London girls demanded them. Paris designers tolerated them. The 1960’s mini skirt had taken over the world.

 The Shock of the Knee

 By 1969, skirt hems had rocketed well beyond the knee to the upper thigh, and could go no higher.
+Only the brief hot pants fashion fad of 1971 would go that bit further.
 Mini Skirts and gogo boots featured weekly on national British television screens via the BBC’s seminal music chart show Top of the Pops.

 In the Far East, young Japanese women embraced it enthusiastically.
 The mini had even crossed the Iron curtain in to Soviet Russia.